-Artist Katie Knudson Draws Harry Potter Scenes That Didn't Make The Movies, Including One Of The Saddest Moments Of The Story
+Artist Katie Knudson Draws Harry Potter Scenes That Didn't Make The Movies, Including One Of The Saddest Moments Of The Series

 Everyone knows that the book is always better than the movie, namely because the movie always leaves things out.
 That is why comic artist Katie Knudson draws gorgeous and detailed Harry Potter scenes that didn't make the film, so she and her fellow Potterheads can revisit their favorite moments from J.K.
 Rowling's series that weren't brought to life on the screen.